-Changes to Management and to the Board of Directors and the Appointment of Advisory Board
+Changes to Management and to the Board of Directors and the Establishment of Advisory Board

 - On January 28, 2016, Messrs.
-Evgenij Iorich and Stephen Gill were appointed to the Board. - On February 27, 2017, the Company announced the streamlining of the Board to six members with the retirement of Victor Bradley, Joseph Giuffre and Paul Matysek.
-With Mr. Bradley's retirement, Mr. Evgenij Iorich, a non-executive director, was appointed as non-executive chairman of the Company effective February 27, 2017. - On May 23, 2017, the Company announced the appointment of Mr. Abraham (Braam) Jonker as an independent non-executive director of the Board. - On November 20, 2017, the Company announced the appointment of Phillip Day as Vice President, Chief Operating Officer of the Company. - On February 13, 2018, the Company announced the retirement of Giulio Bonifacio as the President and Chief Executive Officer of the Company effective as of February 15, 2018.
-Mr. Abraham (Braam) Jonker, a director of the Company, was appointed as interim President and Chief Executive Officer. - On February 22, 2018, the Company announced the formation of an advisory board (the "Advisory Board") to assist the Company with corporate, technical, operational and financing strategies to further the Company's key objective of advancing the Pumpkin Hollow Project.
-Messrs.
-Tom Albanese and G. Ernest Nutter were appointed to the Advisory Board.
-It is anticipated that Messrs.
-Albanese and Nutter will be nominated for election to the Board at the Company's next annual meeting of shareholders. - On March 1, 2018, the Company announced that Stephen Gill, a non-executive director of the Company, had assumed the role of Chairman of the Company, and that Evgenij Iorich, the former Chairman, will continue to serve as a non-executive director of the Company.
-Additionally, it was announced that John Nagulendran joined the Advisory Board.
-Mr. Nagulendran is Managing Partner and General Counsel of Pala.
+Evgenij Iorich and Stephen Gill were appointed to the board of directors of the Company (the "Board"). - On February 27, 2017, the Board was reduced to six members with the retirement of Victor Bradley, Joseph Giuffre and Paul Matysek.
+With Mr. Bradley's retirement, Mr. Evgenij Iorich, a non-executive director, was appointed as non-executive chairman of the Company effective February 27, 2017. - On May 23, 2017, Mr. Abraham (Braam) Jonker was appointed as an independent non-executive director of the Board. - On November 20, 2017, the Company appointed Phillip Day as Vice President, Chief Operating Officer ("COO") of the Company. - On February 13, 2018, the Company announced the retirement of Giulio Bonifacio as the President and Chief Executive Officer ("CEO") of the Company effective as of February 15, 2018.
+Mr. Abraham (Braam) Jonker, who is currently the chief financial officer ("CFO") of the Company, was appointed as interim President and CEO.